 These options set the retiming in and out marks on the timeline.
 They show up as little yellow indicators.
-It is essential to set these marks if you want to use one of the re-timing options, such as loop, stretch, or freeze.
+It is essential to set these marks if you want to use one of the re-timing options.

 The left mark indicates the end of the intro, and the right mark indicates the beginning of the outro.
 The part between these marks is the part that is looped, stretched, or frozen when the duration changes.

 If the duration changes, the intro and outro will be unchanged.
-This allows you to create an element where the intro plays at a fixed speed (for example, a fade-in), the middle part loops as many times as necessary to match the duration, and the outro plays at a fixed speed (for example, a fade-out).
+This allows you to create an element where the intro plays at a fixed speed, the middle part loops as many times as necessary to match the duration, and the outro plays at a fixed speed.

 Recreating Missing Elements